hodzanassredin/hodzanassredin.github.com/_posts/2015-04-18-fsharp_and_azure.md

 found resource "stop_list"
 executed ...

+Now we can go further and add missing functionality error handling, fork join paralellism.
+Do we have new problems?
+Definitly yes, we need to solve how to use disposable objects, how to not capture resource objects in a closures....

 I would really appreciate if you share your problems and solutions in comments.

-In next post we discuss other way to compose distributed computations built as queue combinators, compare actors(fsharp, akka.net, orleans) and csp(golang and clojure), go deep inside reducers, transducers and nessos streams and will find some really interesting stuff.
+In the next post we discuss other way to compose distributed computations built as queue combinators, compare actors(fsharp, akka.net, orleans) and csp(golang and clojure), go deep inside reducers, transducers and nessos streams and will find some really interesting stuff.